bbenchoff/Babelscope/README.md

 # Experiment 2: Discovering A Sorting Algorithm

 The idea of this is simple.
-I generate billions of programs filled with random data, except for `[8 3 6 1 7 2 5 4]` at memory locations `0x300 to 0x307`.
+I generate billions of programs filled with random data, except for `[8 3 6 1 7 2 5 4]` at memory locations `0x300 to 0x307` and every other 8-byte memory location until `0xEF8`.
+I am effectively populating the program with 480 different arrays.
 I inspect these programs while they're running.
-If I ever get `[1 2 3 4 5 6 7 8]` or `[8 7 6 5 4 3 2 1]`, I may have found a sorting algorithm.
+If I ever get `[1 2 3 4 5 6 7 8]` or `[8 7 6 5 4 3 2 1]` at any memory location, I may have found a sorting algorithm.
 I might rediscover quicksort.
 I may find something else entirely.
 Who knows.

 ## Method